sairajzero/flo/README.md

 **Important**: We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.

-To run the pre compiled binary version of flo wallet run $bin/flo-qt
+For the pre-compiled binary version of FLO, check bin/